 However, each time we sin—in either our heart or behavior—we must realign ourselves with God morally to restore our communion with him and regain access to his natural contentment.

-We restore our alignment with God by confessing our transgressions to him, accepting his forgiveness, asking him to help us live righteously, and resuming our effort to walk in harmony with him.
+We restore our alignment with God by confessing our transgressions, accepting his forgiveness, asking him to help us live righteously, and resuming our efforts to walk in harmony with him.

 Quiet Confidence, Not Bliss